Frequently Asked Questions

 A. For items that have changes in pricing, you may adjust the quantity purchased as needed.
 You may also keep the quantity as is and instead adjust the "Amount Requested" column on the invoice list to get to your allocated amount.

-For example, the invoice amount is $2,600 but you only have $2,500 left in your allocated amount.
-You can put the “Invoice Amount” as $2,600 and the “Amount Requested” as $2,500.
-The library would then cover the remaining $100 from their own funds.
+For example, if the invoice amount is $2,600 but you only have $2,500 left in your allocated amount, you can put the “Invoice Amount” as $2,600 and the “Amount Requested” as $2,500.
+The library would then cover the remaining $100 from local funds.

 Q. Can I change vendor and/or item after submitting the purchasing plan?

-A. Due to the restrictions this year, you cannot change vendor or item after they are approved.
-If a serious issue occurs with the vendor after the purchasing plan is approved, please email the Lib Tech Help Desk.
+A. You cannot change vendor or item after they are approved.
+If a serious issue occurs with the vendor after the purchasing plan is approved, please email the GPLS Grants Help Desk.

 Q. My equipment is on back order and/or delayed.
 What should I do?

 A. Please wait to submit your reimbursement until all items are received.
-If a delay will affect your ability to submit your reimbursement on time, please email the Lib Tech Help Desk.
+If a delay will affect your ability to submit your reimbursement on time, please email the GPLS Grants Help Desk.

 Reimbursements